-I am an Argentine/Brazilian who lives in Canada and has been a professional translator of English, Portuguese and Spanish for 15 years.
+I am an Argentine/Brazilian who lives in Canada and has been a professional translator of English, Portuguese and Spanish since 1996.
 I feel that I am a translator in the broadest sense of the word: I have localized software, translated manuals, scientific papers, websites, fiction and non-fiction; I’ve dealt with marketing, administration, art, engineering, literature, even ballet.
 In most of these cases, I’m not talking only about texts, but multimedia formats as well — videos for cinema theaters, cable TV, websites or YouTube, intended to entertain, sell, teach, inform.

 In stricter terms, I translate written texts and I also specialize in subtitling.
 However, lately I’ve felt that it’s getting harder to separate static texts from dynamic, audiovisual materials.
 I can’t help but use my experience with subtitling when I translate PowerPoint presentations (for instance, to decide how to break the lines inside text boxes so they look better and read more fluently); I can’t help but read aloud when I translate a novel and edit the text taking its rhythm and sound into consideration.
 This made me realized that the audio & visual component of my work is not a distinct field of work, a subgroup of my work as a translator; rather it permeates all of the other work that I do.